-The human brain remains of reference for feedback processes in language use, since neither linguistic competence nor linguistic performance are mere abstract entities but are mediated by the physical structure of the human brain (Puppel, 1992).
-Program and feedback to be compared for neuro-behavioral priority in self-preservation, universalist tendencies in linguistics are analyzed with concern to natural language permanence and standards.
-Linguistic behavior to require the physical parameter of speech and writing, human sensory processing opens the consideration of the role of feedback in language use.
+The human nervous system remains the primary reference for feedback processes in language use, since neither linguistic competence nor linguistic performance are mere abstract entities, but are mediated by the physical structure of the human brain (Puppel, 1992).
+Program and feedback to become assessed for human neuro-behavioral priority, universalist tendencies in linguistics are analyzed with concern to natural language permanence and standards.
+Linguistic behavior to require the physical parameter of speech and writing, human sensory processing opens the consideration on the role of feedback in language use.

 3.1.
 Sensory signal processing by the brain

-Human brains work on sensory signal in a parallel distributed manner.
-Receptors convert impulses into graded and action potentials to be sent to input consolidating areas in the brain.
+The brain works on sensory signal in a parallel-distributed manner.
+Sensory tissue converts impulses into graded and action potentials to be sent to input consolidating areas.
 The biological code the brain operates during processing differs materially from the input signal with which it corresponds.
 Integrating inputs, the brain does not translate the processing code back into the stimulus quality, compound brain codes to account for perception (Vander et al., 1985).

-The difference between a sensory impulse and a transmission code compares with that between a sensory alteration and perception.
+The difference between sensory impulses and transmission codes compares with that between a sensory alteration and perception.
 Afferent impulses of no conscious correlate most often become discarded, the term perception to apply to conscious recognition from neural input.
 Signal transfer in the brain is inseparable from signal interpretation, relayed processing to mean signal split into aspects communicable to specific neural sets (ibidem).

-Visual focus emerges with ontogenetically acquired re-afference, learned in feedback with the vestibular system and brain neural schemata for postural balance, the related efference to be in control of situationally relevant bodily movement, beside the capability for eye closing or opening.
+Visual focus emerges with ontogenetically acquired re-afference, learned in feedback with the vestibular system.
 Active palpation to coalesce with tactile receptiveness, hearing is unique in its use of efferent pathways of no learned component.
 The paths project from the brainstem to the cochlea and end on both the hair cells and afferent terminals.
 The function is not certain; surgically deprived animals were impeded in discriminating audio frequencies, as well as signal sound from noise.
 Ancillary mechanisms for isolating signal from background might work also in humans (Vander et al., 1985).

 3.2.
 Pathway length and efficiency

 Parietal inner and outer regions may attract thought, with respect to neural path length and speed or scope of transfer.
 The outer areas neighbor on primary sensory cytostructures directly.
-The inner work on modality compound data, for pattern identification and also permanence.
-Inner parietal integration affords a relatively constant sense for verticality, sustained in head changed positions.
+The inner work on compound modality data, for pattern identification and permanence.
+Inner parietal integration affords a sustained sense for verticality, in head changed positions.
 Parieto-limbic linkage can result in highly processed signal of emotional eminence (Vander et al, 1984).

-Looping with the thalamus and the amygdalae as well, limbic paths may alter homeostasis, decision making, memory, and lexical access (ibidem).
-“Emotional hijacks” would suggest an ability by the brain to establish “express” links in response to psychological or physical pressure (in Goleman, 1997).
-There is yet no “emotional system” in the brain, and override on frontal scopes eventuates limitation on intellectual and linguistic aptness, denying terms of advantage.
+Looping with the thalamus and the amygdalae, limbic paths may alter homeostasis, decision making, memory, and lexical access (ibidem).
+“Emotional hijacks” would suggest an ability by the brain to establish “express” links in response to psychological or physical distress (in Goleman, 1997).
+There is yet no “emotional system” in the brain, and override on frontal scopes eventuates limitation on intellectual and linguistic aptitude, denying terms of advantage.